Client Confidentiality

 Clients have the right not to divulge anything that may cause them enormous emotional grief and to be treated ethically in accordance with Australian law and the Ethical Counselling Codes of PACFA.

-Your personal information and stories will always remain confidential.
 At Ghita Therapy we comply with the following laws and practice standards relating to privacy and health records:

 - PACFA Code of Ethics